In the "Collect" area of PPM, opportunities are being created to add new project initiatives to the project portfolio.

 For an efficient PPM process, new project initiatives are created in a decentralized fashion by the initiators themselves in Meisterplan.
 To avoid wasting time, the initiatives should not be detailed any further in case they are rejected.

-Step 1: Open the "Pipeline: Initiatives" portfolio.
+Step 1: Open the "Pipeline: New" portfolio.

 Step 2: Review existing proposals to avoid creating duplicate initiatives.